Loading

 What are the drive modes on the Honda Passport?

-The Honda Passport comes equipped with an Intelligent Traction Management system, which provides the following drive modes:
+The Honda Passport comes equipped with the following drive modes:

-- Normal Mode: This is the default setting, ideal for everyday driving on paved roads.
-It balances performance and fuel efficiency for a smooth ride.
+• Normal Mode: This is the default drive mode and is suitable for everyday driving on paved roads.
+It provides a balance of performance, fuel efficiency, and comfort.

 What is the most common problem with the Honda Passport?